 The Oklahoma Health Care Authority Board and Governor Stitt have approved the proposed emergency rules to implement the statewide health information exchange.

 OHCA is thankful for the feedback of Oklahoma patients and providers in creating these emergency rules which encourages improved collaboration among different healthcare providers while protecting a patient’s right to privacy.
 OHCA remains committed to creating a streamlined, holistic health care approach and improving health outcomes for Oklahomans through the HIE.

 Broad exemptions that allow any provider seeking an exemption to be granted one;

 Continued adherence to state and federal law regarding patient disclosure and consent;

 Defined fees, including participation fee, connection fee and grant funds to cover connection fees.

 Learn more about the HIE below.
 Click below to register to join, or seek an exemption.

 The passage of Senate Bill 1369 in 2022 changed the laws around health information exchange (HIE).
-The Office of the State Coordinator for HIE is the office within the Oklahoma Health Care Authority (OHCA) that holds oversees the state-designated entity (SDE) for HIE, MyHealth Access Network.
+The Office of the State Coordinator for HIE is the office within the Oklahoma Health Care Authority (OHCA) that oversees the state-designated entity (SDE) for HIE, MyHealth Access Network.
 The HIE allows health information to flow seamlessly to and from authorized organizations and providers in Oklahoma.